-Principles and practices of irrigation design and installation: Irrigation system components, layout, hydraulics, automatic and solid-state controllers, drip irrigation and pumps; lab includes the installation of irrigation systems.
+Principles and practices of irrigation design and installation: Irrigation system components, layout, hydraulics, automatic and solid-state controllers, and drip irrigation and pumps.
 0109.00

-Irrigation (Evening)

-- 3 units.
-3 hours lecture (GR or P/NP) - Recommended preparation: LANHT 1 or LANHT 1E - Not open for credit to students who have completed or are currently enrolled in LANHT 17. - Acceptable for credit: CSU
+- Irrigation (Evening) 3 units, 3 hours lecture (GR or P/NP) - Recommended preparation: LANHT 1 or LANHT 1E - Not open for credit to students who have completed or are - Not open for credit to students who have completed or are currently enrolled in LANHT 17. - Acceptable for credit: CSU